5 French Books to read for beginners

 5. J'aime lire, Bayard Jeunesse:

 Not exactly a book, but rather a collection, the J'aime lire series magazines are a great start for a beginner.
-The stories are interesting enough to please an adult, yet not too complicated or too long, perfect to create a good learning habit.
+The stories are interesting enough to please an adult, yet not too complicated or too long, perfect for creating a good learning habit.
 You can easily buy a few of them off eBay or visit Bayard Jeunesse website.

 Here we are, 5 reading recommendations, let us know below: